 This can help you identify potential hot spots and develop effective injury prevention and case management strategies.

-CIS only reports on accepted claims, so it's useful to refer to your agency’s work health and safety incident reporting records when trying to gauge an overall picture of your agency’s injury history and performance.
+CIS only reports on claims submitted to Comcare, so it's useful to refer to your agency’s work health and safety incident reporting records when trying to gauge an overall picture of your agency’s injury history and performance.

 Management reports include:

 - 1. Progressive costs report